Peglah/letterbox32/README.md

+# WARNING - PRE ALPHA.
+CODE MIGHT NOT EVEN BE WRITTEN!

 # letterbox32
 This sketch will let you know when you get snail mail.
 **WORK IN PROGRESS.
 Feel free to help out.**